MartaWoodkowski/JavaScript-InteractiveVisualizations/README.md

 # Plot.ly - Belly Button Biodiversity

-Build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+Built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Step 1: Plotly

-1. Using the D3 library to read in `samples.json`.
+1. Read `samples.json` using JavaScript's library D3.

-2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in one individual.
+2. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in one individual.

-    * Using `sample_values` as the values for the bar chart.
+    * Used `sample_values` as the values for the bar chart.

-    * Using `otu_ids` as the labels for the bar chart.
+    * Used `otu_ids` as the labels for the bar chart.

-    * Using `otu_labels` as the hovertext for the chart.
+    * Used `otu_labels` as the hovertext for the chart.

-3. Create a bubble chart that displays each sample.
+3. Created a bubble chart that displays each sample.

-    * Using `otu_ids` for the x values.
+    * Used `otu_ids` for the x values.

-    * Using `sample_values` for the y values.
+    * Used `sample_values` for the y values.

-    * Using `sample_values` for the marker size.
+    * Used `sample_values` for the marker size.

-    * Using `otu_ids` for the marker colors.
+    * Used `otu_ids` for the marker colors.

-    * Using `otu_labels` for the text values.
+    * Used `otu_labels` for the text values.

-4. Display the sample metadata, i.e., an individual's demographic information.
+4. Displayed the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+5. Displayed each key-value pair from the metadata JSON object somewhere on the page.

-6. Update all of the plots any time that a new sample is selected.
+6. Made all of the plots interactive to the point that they update any time that a new sample is selected.

-#### Consideration
-Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.
+Refered to the [Plotly.js documentation](https://plot.ly/javascript/) when built the plots.

 ## Step 2: Gauge Chart

-* Adapt the Gauge Chart from <https://www.instructables.com/Showing-Charts-and-Gauges-of-IOT-Device-Data-Using/> to plot the weekly washing frequency of the individual.
+* Adapted the Gauge Chart from <https://www.instructables.com/Showing-Charts-and-Gauges-of-IOT-Device-Data-Using/> to plot the weekly washing frequency of the individual.

-* Modify the example gauge code to account for values ranging from 0 through 9.
+* Modified the example gauge code to account for values ranging from 0 through 9.

-* Update the chart whenever a new sample is selected.
+* Made the chart interactive to the point that it updates whenever a new sample is selected.

-## Create any layout that you would like for your dashboard.
-Here is an example:
+## Here is how it looks like:

 ![Belly Button Biodiversity Dashboard](Images/app_screenshot.PNG)